nerooc/otc-site-theme/README.md

-# Strona OTC S.A.
+# OTC S.A. website

-Testowy landing page dla spółki akcyjnej OTC S.A. w Krakowie
+Test landing page for OTC S.A. joint-stock company in Cracow